kcexn/cloudbus/benchmarks/benchmark-two/README.md

 This benchmark measures the performance of the cloudbus components when bridging traffic across different regions.
 As it is a single web-server configuration, the results may be compared against the results in benchmark-one.
 Compared to the configuration in benchmark-one, Cloudbus adds to additional network hops, one from the client to the controller, then one more from the controller to the segment.
-Despite this, there is no signiciant measurable penalty to the use of Cloudbus in
+Despite this, the penalty for using Cloudbus can be managed.
-GCE.

 ## Results:
-Latencies (ms): mean=30, median=30, p99=32
+Latencies (ms): mean=31, median=31, p99=34

 ## Benchmarking on Google Compute Engine with Gcloud CLI:
 ### Building the Test Infrastructure